Domodossola: Main sights

 Domodossola is most famous for the Sacro Monte Calvario, a site of pilgrimage and worship close to it that has been also recognized as a humanity heritage by UNESCO.

 Economy

 The economy is mostly based on services, the working of stones, and the mechanics industry.
 The valleys in the area contain many dams and hydroelectric plants.

 Culture

 Its name is widely known in Italy as part of the local spelling alphabet as the entry: "D for Domodossola".

+Transport

+The city doesn't have own its airport.
+The nearest airports are Milan's Malpensa Airport, Linate Airport and Bergamo Airport.